 Your urologist (or a member of their team) will briefly review your history and medications, and will discuss the surgery again with you to confirm your consent.

-An anaesthetist will see you to discuss the options of a general anaesthetic or spinal anaesthetic.
+If you are scheduled to have your vasectomy under general anaesthetic, an anaesthetist will see you to discuss the options of a general anaesthetic or spinal anaesthetic.
 The anaesthetist will also discuss pain relief after the procedure with you.